drsusmitadas/mesalabs-day4-lab1/content/thursday/lab-1.md

 *Fig.4: The PGPLOT dashboard exhibiting the HR diagram, temperature-density plot and additional profile panels for a $`1M_{\odot}`$ track with solar composition.*

 After the run terminates, you're ready to plot and reproduce the figures of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).

+> [!TIP]
+> At the end of the run, take a look at the HR diagram.
+Was the stopping condition actually applied?

 **Task 5.2**: Use this Google Colab [notebook](https://colab.research.google.com/drive/1bc6Wkne8K6Abciy7aYEnBawy9eir7XZW?usp=sharing) to upload your <span style="color:purple">``history.data``</span> and plot (i) the evolution around the RGB bump of the location of the base of the convection zone, the peak of the burning, and the mean molecular weight discontinuity as a function of mass coordinate and radius coordinate and compare your output plot with Fig. 4 of [Hekker et al. (2020)](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.5940H/abstract).